CaseyDevs/progression-programme/week-1/notes/Fundamentals.md

 program.
 It checks the entire program for syntax violations, valid variable values based on their typing, prevents access violations.

 The JVM works at runtime, making Java code actually run.
-It is responsive for throwing exceptions such as ClassCastExeptions for example.
+It is responsible for throwing exceptions such as ClassCastExceptions for example.
 It also recognises when incorrect types are stored in an array, and acts as a second line of defense.

 # What is JDK ?